 Limited Permission Consumer Credit firms are Limited scope firms.
 As a Limited Permission Consumer Credit firm, you are already subject to fewer requirements, as your principal business is not financial services (but something else, such as car dealerships, dental practices and veterinary practices).

 The only Senior Management Function that applies to limited permission consumer credit firms is the SMF29 Limited Scope function.
-The individual at your firm holding the CF8 under the Approved Persons Regime will be automatically converted to SMF29.
-If you are a limited permission consumer credit firm trading as a sole trader, then you are likely to have no Approved Persons at your firm, so auto conversion is not required.
-If you currently don’t have a requirement to hold any CFs, then this does not change under SM&CR.
+The individual at your firm holding the CF8 under the Approved Persons Regime was automatically converted to SMF29.
+If you are a limited permission consumer credit firm trading as a sole trader, then you are likely to have no Approved Persons at your firm, so auto conversion was not required.
+If you currently don’t have a requirement to hold any CFs, then this does not change under the SM&CR.

 Oil Market Participants (OMPs) and Energy Market Participants (EMPs) will generally be categorised as Core if their principal purpose is to carry on regulated activities, or if they are a MiFID investment firm.

 If your firm’s principal purpose is to carry on activities other than regulated activities, and you are not a MiFID investment firm, you may be a Limited scope firm.
 If you think you are a Limited scope firm, you will need to contact us.

-Currently, only firms with total intermediary regulated business revenue of £35m or more per annum (calculated as a 3-year rolling average) and who also submit RMA-B are categorised as Enhanced.
+"Firms with current total intermediary regulated business revenue of £35 million or more per annum calculated as a 3-year rolling average" is one of the six Enhanced criteria.

 - retail investment activities

-- their permission, so far as it relates to advising on P2P agreements, is not limited to activities carried on exclusively with or for professional clients
+- advising on P2P agreements (except when carried on exclusively with or for professional clients)